NeerajChopkar/Sales-Visual-Report/README.md

 # Sales-Visual-Report
-Sales Dashboard Visualizing the data based on yearly sales, individually and yearly both.
+Sales Dashboard Visualizing the data based on yearly sales, individualy and multiple both.